GryffDavid/GunsAndEmbers/README.md

 **FlameJetTrooper** ✅

-**Harpooncannon** ✅ This works really well and I'm very happy with the implementation, even though the visuals are terrible.
+**HarpoonCannon** ✅ This works really well and I'm very happy with the implementation, even though the visuals are terrible.
 This invader fires a harpoon attached to a rope.
 When the harpoon anchors to a turret, the rope is retracted until it is pulled taut and then the invader reverses to a point that the turret can no longer hold on and it's ripped from the socket.
 It's devastating and it pulls the players focus and becomes top priority as soon as the harpoon is anchored.

 **JumpMan** ✅ Basically a soldier/rifleman, but not hindered by defensive traps.
 Using a jetpack of sorts to jump over walls/traps.